 As with other types of food, there are pros and cons to nuts.
 Even though they’re considered super healthy, certain nuts can kick you out of ketosis if you’re not careful, because some of them are high in calories and carbohydrates.

 High in Healthy Fatty Acids and Low in Carbs*

 Nuts are — together with olive oil and avocados — a healthy source of monounsaturated fatty acids (MUFAs), simple fat molecules with one unsaturated carbon bond in the molecule and — big asterisk here — most of them are low in carbs, with a few exceptions.

-According to a study published last year in the American Journal of Clinical Nutrition, plant-based monounsaturated fats — such as those from nuts and seeds — can lower your chances of heart disease.
+According to a study published last year in the American Journal of Clinical Nutrition, plant-based monounsaturated fats — such as those from nuts and seeds — can lower your chances of cardiovascular disease.

 Nuts offer a selection of essential nutrients, including several vitamins in the Vitamin B family, vitamin E, minerals such as iron, zinc, calcium, magnesium, and potassium, as well as antioxidant minerals (manganese, selenium, and copper).
 Nuts also offer a wide range of other antioxidant compounds (flavonoids and resveratrol) and plant sterols.